-The Sacrament of the Sick is available to all who are sick, will soon undergo surgery, or are suffering the effects of aging.
+Anointing of the Sick: The Sacrament of the Sick is available to all who are sick, will soon undergo surgery, or are suffering the effects of aging.
 The sacrament is administered approximately every three months at local Care Centers and periodically at weekend Masses.
 The sacrament is also available at any time upon request.
 Anointing of the Sick is not the Last Rites for the dying but is meant to grant strength and healing to those who are coping with illness.
-Therefore, request of the sacrament should never be delayed until the point of death.
+Therefore, request for the sacrament should never be delayed until the point of death.
 Those who are approaching death receive viaticum— reception of the Eucharist for the final time.

-Our parish wishes to support all parishioners who experience the loss of a loved one.
+Bereavement Ministry: Our parish wishes to support all parishioners who experience the loss of a loved one.
 If you have a death in the family and the funeral is at Presentation Parish, a BeFriender Minister will offer two bereavement visits within the first two months after your loss.
 If the funeral is not at Presentation Parish, please contact the Pastoral Care Office so that we may offer prayers at Mass and publish a remembrance in our weekly bulletin.
 Bereavement visits are also available upon request.

 Bereavement Letters: A group of caring, compassionate parish volunteer ministers send periodic letters of care for one year to parishioners whose loved one’s funeral was at Presentation Parish.

-Mutual Self-help Grief Support Groups: Presentation Parish offers daytime and evening grief support groups in the Fall and Spring.
+Mutual Self-help Grief Support Groups: Presentation Parish offers daytime and evening grief support groups in the fall and spring.
 Check the bulletin or call the Pastoral Care office for dates and times.
 Advance registration is required.

-Companion Visitors provide a ministry of listening presence to persons in need of companionship.
+Companion Visitor Ministry: Companion Visitors provide a ministry of listening presence to persons in need of companionship.
 To request a Companion Visitor, call the Pastoral Care office, 251-1102.

-Prayer Chain: Requests for prayers may be submitted for the parish Prayer Chain ministry.
+Prayer Chain Ministry: Requests for prayers may be submitted for the parish Prayer Chain ministry.
 Prayer Chain ministers will pass your prayer request from one to another via telephone or email.
 To place an intention on the Prayer Chain, or to volunteer as a Prayer Chain minister, call the Pastoral Care office, 251-1102.

+Health and Wellness Ministry: This ministry promotes and encourages wholeness in mind, body and spirit.
+Some of the current offerings include: Blood Pressure Screening: Registered Nurses provide free blood pressure checks after all Masses the first weekend of the month and the third Tuesday of the month at 9:30 a.m.
 AED/CPR Training: Certification classes for Automated External Defibrillator (AED) and Cardiopulmonary Resuscitation (CPR) are offered on an ongoing basis as the need arises.
 If your parish organization does not have AED/CPR trained members, call the Pastoral Care office, 251-1102.

-Presentation Parish offers a weekly support group for persons who are separated or divorced.
+Support Group for Separated/Divorced: Presentation Parish offers a weekly support group for persons who are separated or divorced.
 The group meets on Wednesday evenings at 7:00 p.m. in the Log House.
 The group provides a confidential, supportive environment and is led by a professionally-trained facilitator.
 Participants may come as frequently or seldom as preferred.